alan-turing-institute/data-safe-haven/processes/provider-overview.md

 It may be used for pseudonymised or synthetic information generated from personal data, where we have strong, but not absolute, confidence in the quality of pseudonymisation.
 This makes the information no longer personal data, but the risk of processing it so that individuals are capable of being re-identified must be considered as part of the classification process.

 The pseudonymisation process itself, if carried out in the research organisation, should take place in a Tier-3 environment.
-See section \ref{sec:egress} for a full discussion of audit of pseudonymisation code.

 A typical model for a project will be to instantiate both tier 2 and tier 3 environments, with pseudonymised or synthetic data generated in the tier 3 environment and then transferred to the tier 2 environment.

 Tier 2 environments are also used to handle, combine or generate information which is confidential, but not, in commercial or national security terms, sensitive.
 Tier 2 corresponds to the government OFFICIAL classification.
 They includes commercial-in-confidence datasets or intellectual property where the consequences of legal or financial consequences from disclosure are low.

-At Tier 2 and above, reclassification of the results of the project for publication must be run following a careful process, described in section~\ref{sec:reclassification}.
+At Tier 2 and above, reclassification of the results of the project for publication must be run following a careful process.
 Derived information must otherwise be maintained as confidential.

-At Tier 2, the most significant risks are `workaround breach` and the risk of  mistakenly believing data is robustly pseudonymised, when in fact re-identification might be possible.
+At Tier 2, the most significant risks are "workaround breach" and the risk of  mistakenly believing data is robustly pseudonymised, when in fact re-identification might be possible.

 ### Tier 3